Home Work & REMOTE LeARning

 What will be expected of parents during a lockdown?

-- Participation in lessons will no longer be optional other than Nursery which is non statutory.
+- Participation in lessons are not optional other than Nursery which is non statutory.
 If there are any specific family circumstances whereby a child is unable to participate in their learning.
 Participation and submission of work will be monitored through a whole school register.
 Where children do not engage we will contact parents to discuss next steps.

 - From Reception to Year 6 work (where required) will need to be submitted through Seesaw and Google Classroom by the end of the school day so the teacher can respond and comment where appropriate.

-- Children from Year R to 6 will be expected to register at 9.15am via Google Meet so the teacher can outline the day and then join another Google Meet to close the day.
+- Children from Year R to 6 will be expected to register via Google Meet so the teacher can outline the day and then join another Google Meet to close the day.
 We think 9:15am is reasonable because in the event of a year group lockdown parents may still need to get siblings to school .
 The google meet code will be shared via Seesaw or Google Classroom